 The outbreak of Covid-19 and the subsequent quarantine measures including the travel restrictions imposed by many countries have had negative impacts to the global economy and business environment which directly and indirectly affected the operations of the Group.
-Hotel occupancy rate throughout Japan were severely impacted and there was temporary closure of several hospitality properties and early termination of lease agreements by two tenants in the hotel properties.
-As such, the valuation of properties and short-term performance of the business to the Group were affected in different aspects as disclosed in the relevant notes.
+Although some of the hotels of the Group had resumed their operation, the hotel occupancy rate in Japan were still severely impacted throughout the year of 2021.
+As such, the valuation of properties and short-term performance of the business to the Group were still affected in different aspects as disclosed in the relevant notes.

-2. APPLICATION OF NEW AND AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")
+2. APPLICATION OF NEW AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")